 We’ll use an example of a patient with alcoholism to explain the process of aversion therapy.
+The patient will be placed in a treatment room that contains an empty basin, alcohol advertisements, and several types and brands of alcohol in their original bottles.
 First, the patient takes a sip of alcohol while under the effect of a nausea-inducing medication.
 Then, the sip of alcohol is almost immediately followed by vomiting and nausea.
 Aversion therapy breaks down the previous association between alcohol and feelings of happiness or wellness.
 Instead, the brain is retrained to associate alcohol with uncomfortable memories of sickness and nausea.

 Is Aversion Therapy Effective?

 The U.S. National Library of Medicine published a study about the outcome with patients who had completed a 10-day treatment for alcoholism using aversion therapy.
 As a result, the patients had significantly higher confidence that they could avoid relapse in a high-risk situation.8

 In another independent study by the University of Washington that observed patients at Schick Shadel Hospital, patients that were treated with aversion therapy for alcoholism showed “statistically significant pre- to post-treatment reductions for wanting, liking, or craving alcohol.”9

 The industry-leading success rate at Schick Shadel Hospital is unmatched.
 12 months after treatment, 69% of patients are still sober because of aversion therapy treatment.9 In addition, Schick Shadel continues to support its patients after treatment by providing several support groups that can help people address the underlying reasons why they initially began to drink or use drugs.